organismal-systems/quant-org-bio/subrepos/demography/DiatomSizeESS/DiatomBiomassActivity2.md

 - shading is roughly proportional to the number of cells in the water; and,
 - a large diatom cell likely has stronger shading effects than a small diatom cell; since the model does not have a more detailed calculation for this size dependence, cell volume is the best available metric.

-Therefore the product of cell number and cell volume &ndash; that is, the biovolume &ndash; is roughly proportional to the size-specific competitive impacts of diatom cells due to shading.
+Keeping in mind the strengths and weaknesses of this rationale, we proceed assuming that the product of cell number and cell volume &ndash; that is, the biovolume &ndash; is roughly proportional to the size-specific competitive impacts of diatom cells due to shading.

 The rationale for assuming that standing stock is a plausible proxy for light is that:
 - the model directly calculates the availability of nutrient (nitrate) in the mixed layer; and,
 - it is assumed that the mixed-layer nutrient concentration is the limiting resource for diatom growth, so it is plausible that is also limiting for other primary producers.

-Therefore the mixed-layer nutrient concentration, $R$, is a plausible metric for size-specific competitive impacts of diatom cells due to nutrient limitation.
+Keeping in mind the strengths and weaknesses of this rationale, we proceed assuming that the mixed-layer nutrient concentration, $R$, is a plausible metric for size-specific competitive impacts of diatom cells due to nutrient limitation.